-Over the last few years I’ve seen a trend growing on the Internet, in which people are trying to become Internet rich.
-These people want to figure out how to make a lot of money, buy fancy things like Lamborghini’s and show the whole world how they are doing by posting pictures of their extravagant life on Facebook.
+Over the last few years, I’ve seen a trend growing on the Internet: people are trying to become Internet-rich.
+These people want to figure out how to make a lot of money, buy fancy things like Lamborghinis and show the whole world how well they are doing by posting pictures of their extravagant life on Facebook.

-Now, there is nothing wrong with this if it makes you happy.
-But I see two flaws with it… the first is these type of people aren’t looking to create businesses that solve problems, more so they are just trying to do whatever it takes to become rich.
+Now, there is nothing wrong with this approach to life if it makes you happy.
+But I see two flaws with it.
+The first is these type of people aren’t looking to create businesses that solve problems.
+They are just trying to do whatever it takes to become rich.
 Secondly, if they happen to make a lot of money, they tend to blow it on materialistic objects instead of investing it to continually build up their wealth.

 Solve real problems

 It’s very rare that people make a ton of money because they want to become rich.
-A lot of the people you know that are Internet rich got that way because they sold programs and schemes that promised it would make other people rich.
+A lot of the Internet-rich people you know got that way because they sold programs and schemes that promised to make other people rich.

-The successful entrepreneurs out there like Elon Musk, Marc Andreessen, Evan Williams and Mark Zuckerberg aren’t wealthy because they wanted to make a ton of money.
-Instead they saw a pain the world and solved it and the side effect was that they made billions from it.
+The successful entrepreneurs like Elon Musk, Marc Andreessen, Evan Williams and Mark Zuckerberg aren’t wealthy because they wanted to make a ton of money.
+Instead, they saw a pain the world and solved it.
+The side effect was that they made billions from it.

-The big difference between the people who are Internet wealthy versus rich, is that the wealthy ones solved problems instead of focusing on becoming rich.
-So if you want to become wealthy, don’t focus on making money first, instead you should figure out a problem you can solve that enough people in the world are facing.
+The big difference between people who are Internet-wealthy and Internet-rich is that the wealthy ones are solving problems instead of focusing on becoming rich.
+So, if you want to become wealthy, don’t focus on making money first.
+Instead, figure out a problem you can solve that enough people in the world are facing.

 Don’t sell a dream

-Similar to solving a problem, you shouldn’t spend your time selling a dream.
-That’s how many of those Internet millionaires paid for their Lamborghini’s.
-When you create a real product that solves a real pain, you can then create a brand around your business because people will actually want to buy it.
+Similarly to solving a problem instead of selling a scheme, you shouldn’t spend your time selling a dream.
+That’s how many of those Internet millionaires paid for their Lamborghinis.
+When you create a real product that solves real pain, you can then create a brand around your business because people will actually want to buy it.

-By building a real business, not only will you make money in the long run, but you’ll also have the option of selling your business for a decent multiple such as 4 times revenue, which is how you can really build up your wealth.
+By building a real business, not only will you make money in the long run, but you’ll also have the option of selling your business for a decent multiple, e.g., four times the revenue, which is how you can really build up your wealth.

-Now if you prefer to live the lifestyle of one of those Internet rich people, by all means go and travel and sell the dream, while buying nice toys to give you credibility, but you’ll have a tough time selling your business because very few people want to buy a company that revolves around 1 individual and a dream that can easily be crushed.
+Now, if you prefer to live the lifestyle of one of those Internet-rich people, by all means go, travel and sell the dream, while buying nice toys to give you credibility.
+You’ll have a tough time, however, selling your business because very few people want to buy a company that revolves around one individual and a dream that can easily be crushed.

 Never stop investing

 If you happen to make millions of dollars, you shouldn’t waste your money on fancy cars or homes for you to live in.
-Sure if you happen to make hundreds of millions, feel free and buy those things but if you have a few million bucks there are better places for you to put your money.
+Sure, if you happen to make hundreds of millions, feel free to buy those things, but if you have a few million bucks, there are better places for you to put your money.

-For example you can typically buy a 6 to 8 unit apartment complex for around a million dollars in Southern California.
-If you put $300,000 down, your monthly payments will be around $4900 a month, which includes property tax.
-Your rental income each month should be around $7000 on the low end and $8000 on the high end.
-After paying a property manager, putting some money aside for repairs, and when you account for vacancies you should break even on a monthly basis if not make a $1000 to $2000 a month in profit.
-Plus after 30 years, you’ll own an apartment complex that would have appreciated and you yourself only put $300,000 into it while the renters paid for the rest of it off for you.
+For example, you can typically buy a 6 to 8 unit apartment complex for around a million dollars in Southern California.
+If you put $300,000 down, your monthly payments will be around $4,900 a month, including property tax.
+Your rental income each month should be around $7,000 on the low end and $8,000 on the high end.
+After paying a property manager, putting some money aside for repairs and accounting for vacancies, you should break even on a monthly basis if not make a $1,000 to $2,000 a month in profit.
+Plus, after thirty years, you’ll own an apartment complex that will have appreciated, whereas you yourself only put $300,000 into it while the renters paid off the rest of it for you.

-If you happen to take that model of buying at least one new apartment complex each year, you’ll end up a nice portfolio 10 years from now that your kids could live off of, or potentially keep on expanding.
+If you apply that model of buying to at least one new apartment complex each year, you’ll end up with a nice portfolio ten years from now that your kids could live off or potentially keep expanding.

-Now you don’t have to follow the real estate model that I use above, but you should consider investing your money instead of spending it on materialistic objects… especially when you haven’t made hundreds of millions of dollars.
+Now, you don’t have to follow the real estate model that I used above, but you should consider investing your money instead of spending it on materialistic objects, especially when you haven’t made hundreds of millions of dollars.

 Heck, even Elon Musk, who had over a hundred million dollars, took all of his liquid assets and put them into SpaceX and Tesla because he had a hard time finding investors.
-He even did this when he knew the odds of him succeeding were low… but he really wanted to solve the problems Tesla and SpaceX eventually accomplished.
-In the end things worked out and now he has more than a few hundred million dollars.
+He did this even when he knew the odds of him succeeding were low.
+But he really wanted to solve the problems Tesla and SpaceX were facing, which did get eventually accomplished.
+In the end, things worked out, and now he has more than a few hundred million dollars.

-By reinvesting your money, it will start to work for you so you won’t have to work when you are 60 years old.
+Reinvested money will start working for you so you won’t have to work when you are sixty years old.
 In other words, you’ll be building up your wealth.

 The reason this is important is because the good times don’t last forever.
-It’s very unrealistic for someone to continually make millions of dollars a year for long periods of time.
-By reinvesting your cash you’ll ensure that you won’t be hunting for a job at McDonalds 10 years from now.
+It’s very unrealistic for someone to make millions of dollars a year for long periods of time.
+By reinvesting your cash, you’ll ensure that you won’t be hunting for a job at McDonalds ten years from now.

 Wealth doesn’t have to be money

 I know most of the content above revolves around money, but wealth isn’t just cash.
-I know a ton of people who only make $75,000 a year who I would consider to be wealthy as they are happy.
+I know a ton of people who only make $75,000 a year who I would consider to be wealthy.
+Why?
+Because they are happy.

-According to a research piece done by Princeton University, when individuals increased their income above $75,000 it had no positive affect on their mood or overall happiness.
-And when individuals spent that money on materialistic objects it hand no effect on their long term happiness, but when they helped others people out it did make them happier, which you can see in the video below…
+According to research done by Princeton University, when people’s income increased to above $75,000, it had no positive affect on their mood or overall happiness.
+When individuals spent that money on materialistic objects, it had no effect on their long term happiness, but when they helped other people, it did make them happier.
+Watch the video below that illustrates this point.

-I know I bashed on Internet rich people who sell get rich schemes and show off fancy pictures of their homes and cars on Facebook, but the sad reality is I was almost one of them.
-There was a time in my life in which I tried to buy materialistic objects and I used to walk around with an American Express Centurion card… thinking I was the shit, but I quickly learned that it didn’t make me happy.
+I know I bashed Internet-rich people who sell “get rich” schemes and show off fancy pictures of their homes and cars on Facebook, but the sad reality is I was almost one of them.
+There was a time in my life when I was buying materialistic objects and walking around with an American Express Centurion card, thinking I was the shit.
+I quickly learned, however, that it didn’t make me happy.

-Luckily I didn’t get into the business of pitching people get rich schemes and selling the dream, as I learned that it is much more rewarding and fruitful to create businesses that solve real problems.
+Luckily, I didn’t get into the business of pitching people “get rich” schemes and selling dreams as I learned that it is much more rewarding and fruitful to create businesses that solve real problems.

-But if you want to go that route in life, by all means do so.
-I even know some of those people… and although I couldn’t live that life, they are happy living it.
-Just don’t be foolish by spending all of your money on materialistic objects, considering investing it into other businesses that aren’t too risky.
-This way when your “Internet rich” money stops coming in, you will hopefully have your investments to fall back on.
+But if you want to go that route in life, by all means, do so.
+I even know some of those people.
+And although I couldn’t live that lifestyle, they seem to be happy living it.
+Just don’t be foolish by spending all of your money on materialistic objects.
+Consider investing it into other businesses that aren’t too risky.
+This way when your “Internet-rich” money stops coming in, you will have your investments to fall back on.

-And lastly, if you see one of those Internet rich people selling you a get rich scheme, be careful what you get into.
-Just because someone has a fancy car and home, it doesn’t mean they are rich.
-Typically people who are loud about their wealth, aren’t too wealthy.
+And lastly, if you see one of those Internet-rich people selling you a “get rich” scheme, be careful what you get into.
+Just because someone has a fancy car and a home, it doesn’t mean they are rich.
+Typically, people who are loud about their wealth, aren’t actually very wealthy.